Here’s the secret! Scope Management is the most crucial knowledge domain for all industries and all sizes of a project.

-- You can find someone who has relevant experience or knowledge.
-It can be stakeholders, customers, or external consultants, subject matter experts or other parties.
+It can be stakeholders, customers, or external consultants, subject matter experts, or other parties.

-Further, you need to analyze the product from ergonomic and functional viewpoints, then make decisions on materials or processes that will comply with performance requirements.
+Further, you need to analyze the product from ergonomic and functional viewpoints; and then make decisions on materials or processes that will comply with performance requirements.

 All in all, your goal is to define tangible deliverables.

-- Alternatives Generation.
-This technique works well when you have expertise in the nature of the project.
-Now you need to find the best solution to meet requirements.
-In most cases, you will use brainstorming to get the alternatives.
+So, you need to find the best solution to meet the requirements.
+In most cases, you’ll use brainstorming to get the alternatives.

 You need to clearly define what is and what is not part of the project scope.

-It is not enough to define 100% of the project scope in the beginning.
-That 100 % WILL change during project lifetime
+It is not enough to identify 100% of the project scope in the beginning.
+That 100 % WILL change during the project lifetime.

 So, you need a way to monitor, control, and make changes to the scope.

 The cure is well known.
-It is a Work Breakdown Structure.
+It’s a Work Breakdown Structure.

 Well, also you do need a clear workflow to introduce changes to all areas of the project whenever the amount of work changes.

-However, it is a matter of integrated change management process.
+However, it’s a matter of an integrated change management process.

 So, what’s the catch?

 You need a high-quality WBS.
-Moreover, you need a non-nerdy way to describe project scope.
+Moreover, you need a non-nerdy way to describe the project scope.
 Therefore, you also need a Project Scope Statement.
-We will discuss it below.
+We’ll discuss it below.

 Why do you need this?

-You do not want to get all the change requests, all the defects, and “minor changes to the project” in the end.
+You don’t want to get all the change requests, all the defects, and “minor changes to the project” in the end.

-You will deprive yourself of opportunity to actually integrate a change into the project.
+You’ll deprive yourself of the opportunity to actually integrate a change into the project.

 The closer you are to the project closure, the less time and resources will be left.
-Stakeholders will be less prone to negotiating changes to the scope, timeline or budget.
-They will put more pressure on the team to get what they need.
+Moreover, stakeholders will be less prone to negotiating changes to the scope, timeline, or budget.
+Also, they’ll put more pressure on the team to get what they need.

 It is your responsibility to prove whether a correction is a change request and, therefore, it should be integrated properly.
 Otherwise, it is a defect, and you must make amends.
 Sometimes at your own expense.